An Investigation of the (In)effectiveness of Counterfactually Augmented Data: Introduction

 In this work, we take a step towards bridging this gap between what theory suggests and what we observe in practice in regards to CAD.
-An intuitive example to illustrate our key observation is shown in Figure~\ref{fig:eg} (a), where the verb `eating' is changed to `drinking' to flip the entailment label.
-While there are many other words that could have been changed to flip the label, from this pair of examples the model learns to use \emph{only} the verbs (e.g. using a Naive Bayes model, all other words would have zero weights).
-As a result, this model would fail when evaluated on examples such as in (b) where the quantifier `two' is changed to `three', while a model learned from the unaugmented data may use the quantifiers.
+An intuitive example to illustrate our key observation is shown in Figure~\ref{fig:eg} (a), where the verb `eating' is changed to `drinking' to flip the label.
+While there are many other words that could have been changed to flip the label, given only these two examples, the model learns to use \emph{only} the verbs (e.g.\ using a Naive Bayes model, all other words would have zero weights).
+As a result, this model would fail when evaluated on examples such as those in (b) where the quantifier `two' is changed to `three', while a model trained on the unaugmented data may learn to use the quantifiers.

-Concretely, we formalize counterfactual augmentation using a linear Gaussian model and show that perturbations of one robust feature can prevent the model from learning other robust features.
-We then empirically demonstrate this issue in two CAD datasets collected for NLI and QA.
-We identify the robust features by categorizing the edits into different \emph{perturbation types} following \citet{wu2021polyjuice} (e.g. negating a sentence or changing the quantifiers), and show that models do not generalize well to unseen perturbation types, sometimes performing worse than models trained on unaugmented data.
+First, we use a toy theoretical setting to formalize counterfactual augmentation, and demonstrate that with CAD, the model can learn to ignore the spurious features without explicitly intervening on them.
+However, we find that without perturbing all robust features to generate CAD, perturbations of one robust feature can prevent the model from learning other unperturbed robust features.
+Motivated by this, we set up an empirical analysis on two crowdsourced CAD datasets collected for NLI and Question Answering (QA).
+In the empirical analysis, we identify the robust features by categorizing the edits into different \emph{perturbation types} \citep{wu2021polyjuice} (e.g. negating a sentence or changing the quantifiers), and show that models do not generalize well to unseen perturbation types, sometimes even performing worse than models trained on unaugmented data.

-A direct result from our analysis of the relation between perturbation types and generalization is that CAD is more beneficial in the low-data regime.
+Our analysis of the relation between perturbation types and generalization can help explain other observations such as CAD being more beneficial in the low-data regime.
 With increasing data size, improvement from using CAD plateaus compared to unaugmented data, suggesting that the number of perturbation types in existing CAD datasets does not keep increasing.

-Next, we demonstrate that CAD may exacerbate existing spurious correlations.
-If the crowdworkers authoring CAD are not instructed to target any known spurious correlations, they may suffer from similar annotation biases arising from the standard crowdsourcing protocol.
-Specifically, we find that CAD exacerbates word overlap bias \cite{mccoy-etal-2019-right} and negation word bias \cite{gururangan2018annotation} observed in SNLI.
+Another consequence of the lack of diversity in edits is annotation artifacts, which may produce spurious correlations similar to what happens in standard crowdsourcing procedures.
+While CAD is intended to debias the dataset, surprisingly, we find that crowdsourced CAD for NLI exacerbates word overlap bias \cite{mccoy-etal-2019-right} and negation bias \cite{gururangan2018annotation} observed in existing benchmarks.